 We as a school community have a commitment to promote equality.
-Therefore, an equality impact assessment has been undertaken and we believe this policy is in line with the Equality Act 2010.
+We believe this policy is in line with the Equality Act 2010.

 We all have a responsibility to ensure equality permeates in to all aspects of school life and that everyone is treated equally irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 We want everyone connected with this school to feel safe, secure, valued and of equal worth.